sabre-io/event/README.md

 ### Integration into other objects.

 To add `EventEmitter` capabilities to any class, you can simply extend it.
-This may make sense for an Application Controller.

-If you cannot extend, because the class is already part of a class hierarchy, you can use the trait.
+If you cannot extend, because the class is already part of an existing class hierarchy you can use the supplied trait.

 ```php
 use Sabre\Event;